 Your potential is what we believe in—and invest in.
-It’s why we froze tuition at the 2015-2016 level (and raised it less than 1% over the last 4 years).
-And it’s why we’re providing more aid than ever before.
+That's why we’re providing more aid than ever before.
 In fact, once you add up all funding sources, you may find we cost a lot less than you thought.

 ¹ The cost of textbooks is not included in tuition charges.
 Textbooks are purchased separately from the Nichols College Bookstore.
 Students may be eligible to obtain a book voucher from Student Financial Services.
 Contact email@example.com to learn more about our book voucher program.

 ² Residency changes during the term:

 All Resident students are required to have a meal plan.
 A Commuter Meal Plan is also available.
 Contact firstname.lastname@example.org for more information.

 *Fees may be waived.